drts01/notes/stackedit/Coding/commit-messages.md

 In the repository we use and enforce the commit message conventions.
-The conventions are verified using [commitlint] with the [conventional config](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional).
+The conventions are verified using [commitlint] with the [conventional config].

 ## Why: